-Replace with whole organic fruits, vegetables, protein and healthy fats from grass-fed organic meat, butter, olive oil, fish oil.
-Include probiotic rich fermented foods like kimchi or sauerkraut.
-If grains need to be a part of your life, choose naturally gluten-free, organic and from California grains like rice or quinoa and prepare traditionally.
+Replace with whole organic fruits, vegetables, protein, and healthy fats from grass-fed organic meat, butter, olive oil, and fish oil.
+Include probiotic-rich fermented foods like kimchi or sauerkraut.
+If grains need to be a part of your life, choose naturally gluten-free, organic, and from California grains like rice or quinoa and prepare them traditionally.

 Eat well.
 Move well.
 Sleep well.
 Soar on.

 1. Tovoli F, Masi C, Guidetti E, Negrini G, Paterini P, Bolondi L. Clinical and diagnostic aspects of gluten related disorders.
 World J Clin Cases.
 2015;3(3):275-284.